pingidentity/pingidentity-devops-getting-started/docs/deployStandalone.md

    * The supplied `docker-stop` script located in the [Docker standalone](../10-docker-standalone) directory.

-    In the [Docker standalone](../10-docker-standalone) directory, enter:
+    From your local `10-docker-standalone` directory, enter:

      ```text
-     ./docker-run.sh <product-name>
+     ./docker-run.sh <product-container-name>
      ```